Linuxfabrik/monitoring-plugins/INSTALL.rst

 You may use this if nothing from the above fits your needs.

-If you run the Linuxfabrik check plugins directly from source (which is no problem at all), you need to install Python 3 on the remote host.
-The plugins work with at least Python 3.6, but some of them (currently ``disk-io``) will only run if Python 3.8+ is available.
+If you run the Linuxfabrik check plugins directly from source (which is no problem at all), you need to install Python 3.9+ on the remote host.

 Installation